hi, i'm parker rex

-Halfway through sophomore year, I said screw it to college.
+Halfway through sophomore year, I left college.
 My sister's boyfriend was delivering pizzas, so I joined his company, Delivery Dudes.
 We started small, delivering steaks for fancy restaurants in Delray Beach.
 I was learning way more there than I ever did as a frat bro, so I stuck with it.

 I got into design, flyering, and guerrilla marketing for Delivery Dudes.
 At 19, I was making strong $2,000 a month—huge for me back then.
 We kept growing, opening new locations and letting drivers franchise their own spots.
 As we scaled, we needed tech.
 I learned user experience design (didn't even know it had a name at first) and built our driver app.
 The first version was so bad I had to bribe people with gift cards to use it.

 Long story short, we went from zero tech to supporting $73 million in annual business in a three-sided marketplace, all while dodging punches from Uber Eats and DoorDash.
-I handled everything: UX/UI design, graphic design, apparel, car wraps, some front-end dev, hiring engineers (onshore and offshore), sitting on the executive team, leading offsites with EOS, and throwing charity and promo events.
+I handled everything: UX/UI design, graphic design, apparel, car wraps, some front-end dev, hiring engineers (onshore and offshore), sitting on the executive team, leading offsites with EOS.

 I'd pitched Y Combinator a few times—once flew out to pitch Paul Buchheit (Gmail's founder), but the idea was illegal.
 Then I made a course, Product Management for Beginners, to teach others and make some cash.
 I had a YouTube channel documenting my product manager life—daily videos during COVID from a dope office.
 Launched the course in Italy and pulled in nearly $20,000 in five days.